rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 | Abschlusswiderstand - PROFIBUS |  |  |  |  |
 | ST5G1204-PB-A-A | 0349650 | 47 | 15 | M12 |

-(1) Am letzten Modul im PROFIBUS-strang muss ein entsprechender Abschlusswiderstand angebracht werden.
+(1) Am letzten Modul im PROFIBUS-strang muss ein entsprechender Abschlusswiderstand angebracht werden.</chunk>

+---

+<chunk_context>The final pages conclude the EGL 90 Universalgreifer product datasheet with a blank page (Page 15) and the company contact information for SCHUNK SE & Co.
+KG on Page 16.
+The document provides the manufacturer's address, phone, fax, email, and website, along with references to their expertise in clamping, gripping, and automation technology.
+This section serves as the standard closing for SCHUNK's technical documentation.</chunk_context>
-### Page 15
+<chunk>### Page 15
  EGL 90

 Universalgreifer